Youth Night and Teen Nights

 Youth Night is for kids ages 11 – 14.
 This group gives kids the opportunity to learn new things, have a meal and come together with kids their own age.
-These events are held at the Bellefonte Youth Center from 5-6:30pm.
+These events are held at various locations from 5-6:30pm.
 Please see calendar below to get involved.

 Bellefonte Youth Center

 Bellefonte Youth Center is open to all school-aged youth after school through the evening, 4 days a week.
 The center provides a safe, supervised environment for kids where they can be with friends, get a snack or a meal, find help with homework, and participate in fun and meaningful activities with staff.
-The center is open 2:30pm to 6:30pm Monday, Tuesday, Wednesday, and Friday, but can change based on field trips and other activities.
-Thursdays are reserved for Youth Nights (for 11- to 14-year-olds) and Teen Nights (for 14- to 18-year-olds).
+The center is open 2:30pm to 6:30pm Monday – Thursday but can change based on field trips and other activities.
 Click on this month’s activity calendar to view specific dates and times for Thursday groups.
-Summer hours starting June 10th – Aug 30th Monday, Tuesday, Wednesday, and Friday 11:00 am – 3:00 pm
+Summer hours starting June 10th – Aug 30th Monday, Tuesday, Wednesday, and Friday 10:00 am – 2:00 pm